chupakabr/ProgressingView/README.md

 Drop a View onto your storyboard, change the class to ProgressingView and start configuring your ProgressingView.

-Note: Don't use the ProgressingView as a container for other views.
+Note: You can safely use the ProgressingView as a container for other views.
+It also means that if you want to change your current root View with a full screen background progressing view then it's possible by changing the class to ProgressingView as usual.

 ## Author